Realization of Precise Perforating Using Dynamic Threshold and Physical Plausibility Algorithm for Self-Locating

-As depicted in Fig.~\ref{fig6}e, the system module is divided into several submodules, including the analog frontend (AFE) module, the signal processing and control module, the data storage module, the ignition module, and other auxiliary modules.
-Since the perforating gun is lowered into the well by a winch, the AFE module samples the CCL signal via an ADC (Analog-to-Digital Converter) and converts it into a digital format.
-The collar identification and depth measurement algorithms, deployed on an embedded platform as the system module’s main processor, identify valid collar signals while filtering out interference signals and calculating the motion status, including descent depth, in real time.
-Upon reaching the designated perforation intervals, the ignition module triggers the detonation of shaped charges.
-Data generated by the sampling and algorithms are stored in the data storage module.
-The control capsule is salvaged after perforation operations.
+The collar identification and depth measurement algorithms, executed by the MCU, identify genuine collar signatures, filter out interference, and calculate the kinematic state (including descent depth) in real time, as illustrated in Fig.~\ref{fig6}(g).
+Upon reaching the target perforation intervals, the initiation module triggers the detonation of the shaped charges, as shown in Fig.~\ref{fig1}(b) and~(c).
+Log data generated during sampling and algorithmic processing are stored in the data storage module.
+Following the perforation operations, the control capsule is recovered.